PharmaLedger-IMI/helmchart-ethadapter/charts/smartcontract/README.md

 ## Changelog

 - From 0.2.x to 0.3.x
-  - To be used for epi application v1.1.x or higher.
+  - Uses `pharmaledger/anchor_smart:latest` image for SmartContract anchoring (`image.repository` and `image.tag`) which is compatible to epi application v1.1.x or higher.
 Not compatible with epi v1.0.x !
-  - Now using `pharmaledger/anchor_smart:latest` image for SmartContract anchoring (`image.repository` and `image.tag`).
-  - An ETH Account will *NOT* be created anymore.
-It is required that you own an ETH account in advance.
+  - An preexisting ETH Account that you own needs must be provided.
+A new ETH account will *NOT* be created anymore.
   - Therefore no secret with OrgAccount data will be created anymore.
   - `config.quorumNodeUrl` has been replaced by `config.quorumNodeAddress` and `config.quorumNodePort`.
   - `config.account` refers to an ETH account created by helm chart *standalone-quorum*.